 Venue: NZKC Exhibition Centre, Prosser Street, Porirua

 Continue developing your dog’s unique sense of smell and their skills at identifying and alerting on a special odour where-ever it might be placed.
 Further develop your teamwork and handling skills in this new sport.
 This course will be specifically for dogs who have already completed a nosework introductory course and understand the basic principles.
 Dogs with “issues,” or physical disabilities are welcome as each dog works with the handler alone and need not be comfortable in group situations.
 Nosework-Next Steps is a three week class ( 90 minutes sessions) and builds the odour recognition work begun in earlier Nosework classes.
-This block has an extra week as a build-up to our upcoming trial.

 When it comes to house-training an older dog many of the same concepts apply as with a puppy.
 The difference is often you are trying to undo a more rehearsed behaviour, rather than establishing a new one and so it may take a more regimented approach – especially at first.

 It also pays to eliminate any medical issues – not only bladder infections that might result in incontinence but also your dog being on prescriptions with a side effect being excessive urination or sudden bowel movements.

 You need to be consistent about meeting the dog’s physical needs and have a good set of plans in place to cover the general situations that arise day to day.

 We can housetrain dogs because they instinctually don’t soil a den.
 An untrained adult doesn’t understand that where our den is.
 So we teach them our whole house is a den and set them up to go in the right place on cue by:

 PLAN ONE – For while the dog is the focus of attention—say in the lounge with you (but not when you have attention focused on something else).